dave2k77/lrdbenchmark/docs/tutorials/tutorial_04_benchmarking.rst

 Comprehensive Estimator Benchmarking
 ====================================

-This notebook demonstrates the full benchmarking system of LRDBenchmark, showing how to systematically compare estimators across different data types, contamination scenarios, statistical diagnostics, and robustness stress tests.
+This notebook demonstrates the full benchmarking system of lrdbenchmark, showing how to systematically compare estimators across different data types, contamination scenarios, statistical diagnostics, and robustness stress tests.